Upcoming Events

 Start your Sunday with a quiet and reflective celebration of the Holy Eucharist (also known as Holy Communion) using Rite I, the traditional language rite from the Book of Common Prayer.
 If you’re not familiar with this beautiful, classic form of worship, feel free to check out page 323 in the Book of Common Prayer or simply come experience the service for yourself.

 This service is typically without music and lasts about 40 minutes.
 We use the same scripture readings and sermon as our later service, making it a meaningful way to begin your Sunday.
-Childcare is offered during the service for all ages.

 All are welcome!